springernature/vpat/nature.md

 <td>
 Generally, visible and appropriately associated labels are provided for input fields.
 In some cases, a visually-hidden label may be provided instead (e.g. the main search component in the page banner).
 <br><br>
-Instructions such as those that explain mandatory fields may be absent or only present at the end of forms. (e.g. some payment information pages).
-Instructions for specific input fields may not be adequately associated (e.g. with WAI-ARIA) with the fields they describe.
+Additional instructions for specific input fields may not be adequately associated (e.g. with WAI-ARIA) with the fields they describe.
 We are actively working to find and repair these problems.
 <br><br>
-In rare cases, input fields may only use placeholder text as instruction, without associated labels or WAI-ARIA descriptions.
-We are actively working to find and repair these problems.
 </td>
 </tr>
 <tr valign="top">